The Entry-Level Rig

 |Memory||Patriot Viper Elite 8GB (2 x 4GB) DDR4-2400||$83|

 |Storage||Crucial MX500 250GB||$70|

 |Storage||WD Blue 2TB||$60|

 |Monitor, Keyboard & Mouse (see notes)|

 Core System Total

 Motherboard, Processor, Memory

-As convenient as it may seem to have speakers built into your monitor, it's one of those things that is just too good to be true.
-In most instances, integrated speakers are barely a step above not having any sound at all, so we didn't bother choosing a monitor with audio bundled in.
-Budget 2.0 and 2.1 setups from reputable companies such as Logitech, Altec Lansing and Cyber Acoustics can be found at $20 to $40 and some of the more popular models include the LS21, VS2621, and our recommendation, the CA-3602.
+Budget 2.0 and 2.1 setups from Logitech, Creative, and Cyber Acoustics can be found at $20 to $40 and some of the more popular models include the LS21, VS2621, and our top recommendation, the Cyber Acoustics CA-3602.

 If you want the cheapest possible mechanical keyboard, we went out looking for that last year and came back surprised when reviewed the $40 GranVela MechanicalEagle Z-77.
 You can find it on Amazon for about $33 right now and know it doesn't dissapoint (for the price).
 The budget-oriented Logitech MK530 is another keyboard/mouse combo that we very much like and have a lot of experience using.
 At just $40 it's very affordable given what is included.
 However at this point investing an extra $100 on a mechanical keyboard or higher-end mouse is certainly worth it.